-The new Tappan Zee Bridge (officially the Governor Mario M. Cuomo Bridge) will have a fantastic "Shared Use Path" for people walking, biking, etc. Unfortunately, the State is contemplating closing the path overnight.
+The new Tappan Zee Bridge (officially the Governor Mario M. Cuomo Bridge) has a fantastic "Shared Use Path" for people walking, biking, etc.

 Unfortunately, the State has bungled the implementation in key ways:

 The State is closing the path from 10 pm to 6 am, and they're closing it when it rains.
 This is a national transportation facility.
 It should be open 24/7 in all weather, just like the bridges New York City owns.

 Safety on Route 9 around the Tarrytown end of Shared Use Path has been ignored.
 Fortunately, fixing the problems is easy.

 The path has "cyclists dismount" signs in South Nyack and Tarrytown.
 These are an ADA violation because there are folks riding bikes/trikes who either can't walk or can't do so easily.

 Eliminating the dismount requirement is also necessary to prevent arbitrary and racist enforcement.